 SEE CHRISTMAS AS A SERIES OF EVENTS, NOT A MONTH OF GORGING

-Admittedly there might be a few more celebrations than your average month (even this year given the “three-household rule”), but where many people run into trouble is through constant, daily gorging.
+Admittedly there might be a few more celebrations than your average month, but where many people run into trouble is through constant, daily gorging.
 Enjoy yourself when it’s time to celebrate and in between those times, aim to maintain your usual healthy lifestyle as much as possible.
 Fill your plate with lots of vegetables, protein-rich foods and healthy fats at each meal.
-Then when you head to your small get-together (Covid-permitting) you can enjoy a couple of drinks and a few nibbles.
+Then when you head to your get-together you can enjoy a couple of drinks and a few nibbles.
 Give yourself permission to relax and enjoy celebrating with those you love.

 Eat mindfully keeping an eye on your portion sizes, eating slowly and chewing thoroughly.
 Savour each mouthful and recognise when you are starting to feel full.
 Food is much more enjoyable when you eat this way.
 Make mindful decisions about when to indulge and what you’re really going to enjoy rather than eating certain foods just it’s Christmas.
 Before eating a treat take a moment to ask yourself ‘is this worth it?’
 If it is – go for it.
 But if you find yourself eating for the sake of it, walk away.

 Christmas may be positioned as fun family time, but it can also be overwhelming for many.
 It’s important to take restorative time out for yourself when you can.
 This might mean going for a walk in the countryside or a park, meditating, or simply sitting quietly with a book or magazine.
 When we don’t do this we can quickly become depleted and end up turning to food for comfort.